Counselor Education & Supervision PhD

 The Ph.D. is accredited through CACREP and is designed for master-level clinicians pursuing a terminal degree that focuses on advanced research skills, clinical supervision skills, and honing teaching practice.
-Ph.D. students in the Department of Counselor Education at The University of Montana will be:
+Ph.D. students in the Department of Counseling at The University of Montana will be:

 - Prepared to implement instructional theory and assess learning in a University environment.